lmondada/dphil-thesis/content/01_intro/01_compilation.md

 We have introduced quantum compilation by drawing an analogy with the well-developed field of classical compilers.
-The novel directions in which quantum compilation is taking the field makes for exciting new challenges.
+The novel directions in which quantum compilation is taking the field make for exciting new challenges.
 Three new quantum-specific properties of compilation form the core motivation for this work.